olegkrivtsov/using-zend-framework-3-book/README.md

 PHP code samples mentioned in the book can be found here:
 [https://github.com/olegkrivtsov/using-zf3-book-samples](https://github.com/olegkrivtsov/using-zf3-book-samples).

-Zend Framework 3 PHP class reference can be found here: https://olegkrivtsov.github.io/zf3-api-reference/html/
+Zend Framework 3 PHP components & class reference can be found here: https://olegkrivtsov.github.io/zf3-api-reference/html/

 Sorry for mistakes if you find them - English is my second language, so feel free to ask if you don't understand what I'm talking about :) Hope you enjoy the book!